pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 The `build_cutout` flag should be set `true` to generate the cutout.
 After the cutout is ready, it's recommended to set `build_cutout` to `false` to avoid overwriting the existing cutout by accident.

 **4. Build a natura.tiff raster**
-Is used to account for landuse restrictions on the protected and reserved nature areas There is a pre-built one which is currently valid for Africa, global `natura.tiff` raster is under development.
+A raster file `natura.tiff` is used to store shapes of the protected and reserved nature areas.
+Such landuse restrictions can be taking into account when calculating the renewable potential with `build_renewable_profiles`.

-Converts vectordata or known as shapefiles (i.e. used for geopandas/shapely) to our cutout rasters.
-The Protected Planet Data on protected areas is aggregated to all cutout regions.
+A pre-built `natura.tiff` is loaded along with other data needed to run a model whith `retrieve_databundle_light` rule.
+Currently this  valid for Africa, global `natura.tiff` raster is under development.
+You may generate the `natura.tiff` for a region of interest using `build_natura_raster` rule which aggregates data on protected areas along the cutout extent.